dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/BuildOmniaCluster/Authentication.rst

     ansible-playbook user_passwordless_ssh.yml -i inventory

-Where inventory follows the format defined under inventory file in the provided `Sample Files. <../../sample files.html>`_ The inventory file is case-sensitive.
+Where inventory follows the format defined under inventory file in the provided `Sample Files <../../sample files.html>`_.
+The inventory file is case-sensitive.
 Follow the format provided in the sample file link.

 .. caution:: Do not run SSH-keygen commands after password-less SSH is set up on the nodes.